 Under the Victim's Directive clients of Ascend have access to a separate room for District and Circuit Court Hearings in Nenagh and Thurles Courthouse whilst waiting for their hearing/applications.
-A support person can also go into the courtroom with the service user to remain or not on the judge's discretion
+A support person can also go into the courtroom with the service user on foot of a domestic violence application.
+They will be able to remain or not on at the judge's discretion